ovh/docs/pages/cloud/private-cloud/veeam_backup_as_a_service/guide.en-au.md

 ### Activating the backup option

 The first step is to order the service from the [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager).
-To do this, go to the `Hosted Private Cloud`{.action} section of the `Bare Metal Cloud`{.action} tab.
+To do this, go to the `Hosted Private Cloud`{.action} section of the `Hosted Private Cloud`{.action} tab.
 Click on the relevant vSphere infrastructure, then select the data centre.
 Click on the `Backup`{.action} tab.

 ![Enable backup](images/backuppcc_01_en.png){.thumbnail}